 Food Pantries for People with Cancer

-FOOD is currently conducting a clinical trial to study the impact of food vouchers, grocery home delivery, and hospital-based food pantries on cancer treatment, quality of life, food security, and nutritional status.
+FOOD is currently conducting a clinical trial to study the impact of different food insecurity interventions and how increasing access to food resources can affect cancer treatment, quality of life, food security, and nutritional status for underserved patients.

 FOOD Provider Training Course

-The FOOD Provider Training Course is designed to educate clinicians about the importance of addressing food intake and access during clinical patient encounters.
-This training module offers strategies and resources to help providers ensure that patients are food secure throughout their treatment.
+The FOOD Provider Training Course is designed to educate doctors, nurses, nutritionists, and other providers about the importance of addressing food insecurity during clinical patient encounters.
+This training module offers strategies and resources to help providers ensure that patients have access to healthy, culturally-appropriate foods throughout their cancer treatment.
 View our training course and provide feedback on the course.
 You can also test your knowledge from the course using our curriculum questionnaire.

-For more information about FOOD program activities, please contact Julia Ramirez at email@example.com.
+For more information about FOOD program activities, please contact Maria Cuello at [email protected].

-For more information about FOOD research, please contact Nicole Roberts at firstname.lastname@example.org.
+For more information about FOOD research, please contact Bharat Narang at [email protected].